Mode 13h: Technical details

-The color palette data was often copied from the low level ports one at a time to a spot in memory after the screen data so the colors could be saved along with the pixels they belonged to.
+The palette data was often copied from the low level ports one at a time to a spot in memory after the screen data so the colors could be saved along with the pixels they belonged to.
 A mode 13h screen capture is merely 64,000 bytes of values from 0 to 255, each an index of a color from a known palette of multiple colors.
 If the color palette is jumbled or totally wrong, a green leaf will appear blue, or any other possible color, depending on what that particular color was set for, which particular one out of 256.

 Due to the way chunks of memory are allocated in such an environment, the bytes in segment 0xA000 from offset 64000 to 64768, can be written to with no negative effects.
 This lets the programmer save the additional bytes, 256 (colors) × 3 (color channels) = 768 bytes, at the end of the screen capture file.
 These have to be read back out again and written to the color port for them to change, when an image containing a footer of color info gets loaded.
 A method used with this was to have a global palette, and match the colors from an old color palette, to a new color palette.
 This meant changing the index of each pixel, where it would point to a near perfect match of one color from old to new color set.
 This also had drawbacks, as sometimes there were not enough gradients, and artifacts and such would appear.

 It is not essential to set the graphics mode through the BIOS; it is possible to switch graphics mode in 32-bit protected mode, if a little more complicated.
 It involves writing size data to the VGA controller.